bombasticSlacks/Aspirant/Game/Adventurers.md

 > So, you could craft an item you then buy some stuff to upgrade.

 ## Finalize Your Character
-Finally calculate your character other [Additional Attributes](Core/Stats#Additional%20Attributes) and make note of your items and abilities.
+Finally calculate your character other [Attributes](Core/Attributes) and make note of your items and abilities.

 If you have any unspent XP you start with an additional $5 \times unspent\ XP$ silver